 Undergraduate Research Assistants

 Megan Nelson: Megan Nelson was born and raised in Gilbert, Arizona.
-She is a junior in Barrett, The Honors College, who is double-majoring in psychology and biological sciences with a concentration in neurobiology, physiology and behavior.
+She is a senior in Barrett, The Honors College, who is double-majoring in psychology and biological sciences with a concentration in neurobiology, physiology and behavior.
 She is looking forward to learning about memory and aging, and her goal is to earn a PhD in neuroscience in order to conduct behavioral neuroscience research in academia.

-Kieran Andrew: An Arizona native, I am currently a junior at Barrett the Honors College majoring in Psychology.
+Kieran Andrew: An Arizona native, I am currently a senior at Barrett the Honors College majoring in Psychology.
 My time in the lab began in the Fall of 2019.
 I enjoy learning about neuroscience and am grateful to get the opportunity to research topics such as how memory and aging affect the brain.
 I am excited to continue to work alongside my talented peers in the lab.

 Sadaf Asadifar: I was born and raised in Iran, moved to Turkey at the age of 8 and moved to the US at the age of 10.
-I am currently a Junior at Barrett, The Honors College, pursuing a Bachelor of Science in Neuroscience and a minor in Global Health.
+I am currently a senior at Barrett, The Honors College, pursuing a Bachelor of Science in Neuroscience and a minor in Global Health.
 I am incredibly grateful for the opportunity to work alongside the amazing graduate and undergraduate students working in the lab.

 Where are they now?

 Joshua Talboom (2011, PhD) - currently a Post-doc at Translational Genomics Research Institute (TGEN)

 B. Blair Braden (2012, PhD) - currently an Associate Professor in the Department of Speech and Hearing Sciences at Arizona State University

 Jazmin Acosta (2013, PhD & Post-doctoral fellow) - currently an Associate Medical Science Liaison, Medical Affairs at Kythera Biopharmaceuticals, Inc.

 Elizabeth Engler-Chiurazzi (2013, PhD) - currently an Assistant Professor at Tulane

 Sarah Mennenga (2015, PhD) – currently pursuing a Post-Doc at New York University